Last Updated on February 15, 2022

 24. Chicken Buses, literally.

 Latin America is famous for their ‘chicken buses’ but Nicaragua had more chickens and roosters per capita than anywhere else we experienced in Central America.
+Definitely one of the most fascinating Nicaragua facts we learned during our time traveling the country.

 25. Boarding down the Cerro Negro Volcano near Leon